ben-kenney/docker-services/gitea/README.md

 # Introduction
 gitea https://gitea.io is a self-hosted git server.

-Out of the box, it doesn't support Jupyter notebook or asciidoctor rendering and so mods must be made to the docker commands.
+Out of the box, it doesn't support Jupyter notebook or asciidoctor rendering and so modifications must be made to the docker commands.

-We need to install python and jupyter notebook via a Dockerfile and then make a custom config file "app.ini".
+For jupyter support, we need to install python and jupyter notebook via a Dockerfile and then make a custom config file "app.ini".

 The config file is implemented via a mapped volume.